Veza/oaa-community/README.md

 various teams to pursue open standards over course of time.
 All OAA resources in this repository are licensed under the MIT license.

 For any feedback on Open Authorization API - for example, API enrichments, etc. - please open an issue.
-We encourage you to please join our [Slack community](https://join.slack.com/t/veza-oaa-community/shared_invite/zt-1v2epmzqt-Jtb8jJWotJZmkHuDMdpPXA) to share the feedback.

 ## How OAA Works
 OAA works by providing a mechanism to upload authorization information from a target system (e.g. SaaS app,